 Quality dark chocolate provides energy, mood-boosting and hard-to-find magnesium, and cognitive support.
 But its biggest benefit is its amazing range of antioxidants.
 This study shows dark chocolate scored higher in antioxidants than any other food tested, including blueberries.

-This dark chocolate bark is made creamier with vegan "nutella".
+This dark chocolate bark is made creamier with nut butter or a vegan "nutella".
 You probably know that is a chocolate version of hazelnut butter.
 You can either buy it or make it using my homemade vegan nutella recipe.

 However, if you don't have time to make your own healthy nutella, you can buy it - it is not easy to find a gluten-free and vegan brand but Justin's is a pretty good one.